 Sanitary Pads / Sanitary Napkins – A silent health threat

-Did you know that most sanitary pads (and tampons) are made or bleached with chlorine compounds that contain traces of the organochlorine – dioxin?
+Did you know that most sanitary pads (and tampons) are made or bleached with chlorine compounds that contain trace of the organochlorine – dioxin.

 The US Environmental Protection Agency (EPA) has named dioxin the most potent carcinogen known to science.

 A 1996 EPA study linked dioxin exposure with increased risks for endometriosis (an infection of the uterine lining).

 The EPA has also concluded that people with high exposure to dioxins may be risk for other effects that could suppress the immune system, increase the risk of pelvic inflammatory disease, reduce fertility, and possibly interfere with normal fetal and childhood development.